Boston University Libraries

 BU’s Mugar Library contains a collection of several thousand books and journals on Asian Studies in Western languages, as well as a small specialized collection on Japanese art history donated by Boston’s Museum of Fine Arts, including materials in Japanese language.

 The Library is non-circulating but welcomes scholars, researchers, and the interested public to make use of its collections.
 Previously located at 650 Beacon Street in Kenmore Square, the Library is now temporarily held in off-site storage.
 The books are marked as “ICEAACH” in the BU library catalogue.
-When you request an ICEAACH book through that catalogue, an e-mail is sent to ICEAACH staff so that the book can be retrieved from storage, and you will be notified when it is available.
+When you request an ICEAACH book through that catalogue, an e-mail is sent to ICEAACH staff, and if possible the book will be retrieved from storage and you will be notified when it is available.
+Note that during the pandemic, our ability to access the off-site storage facility has been impacted.

 Central Asian and Islamic Rare Book Collection at the Howard Gotlieb Archival Research Center